Ryo-N7/Ryo-N7.github.io/_posts/2018-07-24-visualize-worldcup-part-3.md

 As you can see it's quite easy and fun to make these!
 I am hoping to make more in the future, especially when the new season begins!

 A small note on the flags: I used a bit of a hacky solution to get them into the title but both Ben and Hadley recommended I use the [emo::ji()](https://github.com/hadley/emo) package which allows you to insert emoji into RMarkdown and inline.
-So that's something I'll be looking into for the next one I create!
+So that's something I'll be looking into in the near future!

 Japan's Offside Trap vs. Senegal!
 ---------------------------------